jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 ### Changing the fov angle

 The field of view angle determines how much of the view space we can see in the screen space where the larger the angle the more we can see.
-When we increase the field of view angle it appears to the user that our view is zooming out whereas a decrease has the effect of zooming in (this is used a lot in first person shooter games to model the effect of a pair of binoculars or a sniper scope).
+When we increase the field of view angle it appears to the user that our view is zooming out whereas a decrease has the effect of zooming in (this is used a lot in first-person shooter games to model the effect of a pair of binoculars or a sniper scope).

 Experiment with the affect of changing the field of view angle.